When you’re shredding some powder, you need to arm yourself with a pair of ski gloves to keep your hands warm and protected.

-However, what sets The North Face apart from other brands is its commitment to becoming environmentally friendly and improving animal welfare.
-Many of its products are Responsible Down Standard certified.
+However, what sets The North Face apart from other brands is its commitment to becoming environmentally friendly and improving animal welfare and many of its products are Responsible Down Standard certified.
 Animal lovers, take note!

-Offering gloves for excellent prices, The North Face ski gloves are budget-friendly without compromising performance.
+The North Face’s range of ski gloves is certainly affordable, yet without compromising performance.
 Crafted with warm, durable fleece, their gloves offer a high level of insulation and functionality.
-The Silicone palm provides superior grip; meanwhile, the glove membrane features a 4-way stretch grip, guaranteed to feel durable without sacrificing mobility.
+The Silicone palm provides superior grip; meanwhile, a special membrane provides a 4-way stretch grip, guaranteed to feel durable without sacrificing mobility.

-Spyder offers a range of highly insulated gloves designed for maximum comfort and warmth.
-Spyder gloves are available with a Gore-tex insert and offer Primaloft insulation, suitable for long days out in the mountains.
-Spyder gloves also feel like a custom fit, with some offering a gauntlet cuff featuring an adjustable drawcord, adjustable wrist strap, removable wrist leash, and a pre-curved articulated fit.
-Gloves are available in multiple colours, meaning you can ensure your gloves match the rest of your ski attire.
+Spyder offers a range of highly insulated ski gloves designed for maximum comfort and warmth.
+Available with a Gore-tex insert and Primaloft insulation, they’re perfectly suitable for long days out on the mountains.
+Spyder’s gloves are so comfortable, you could easily mistake them for offering a custom fit, with some pairs rocking a gauntlet cuff and adjustable wrist straps, removable wrist leash, and a pre-curved articulated fit.
+Gloves are available in multiple colours too, making it easy to match them to the rest of your skiing gear.

 Mountain Hardware offers a collection of ski gloves designed to be durable and rugged without weighing you down.
-These are the ultimate work gloves engineered for you to tackle the toughest of alpine missions.
-Mountain Hardware offers everything from gauntlet cuffs, gore-tex ski gloves to highly insulated mittens designed to trap heat.
+These are the ultimate gloves engineered for you to tackle the toughest of alpine missions.
+Their range of ski gloves includes gauntlet cuffs, Gore-Tex membranes and various other highly insulate materials, all with the sole aim to trap heat and keep you warm.